andri-reveli/applied-statistics/README.md

 - **lib** for libraries

 #### Spacing
-Prefer using *K&R style* when writing functions, if-else statements (Stroustroup style in fact), loops and leave a space before and after an math operation e.g.
+Prefer using *K&R style* when writing functions, if-else statements (Stroustrup style in fact), loops and leave a space before and after an math operation e.g.
 ```c
 int func(int var1, char var2) {
     if (var1 < 0) {